Ozi-cheri/auto-sphere/README.md

 - **Task Categorization**:
   Each task is represented as a card, which includes a title, description, labels, and assignees.
 Labels such as `bug`, `feature`, `enhancement`, and `documentation` help categorize the cards for clarity.

-- **Progress Tracking**:
-  Tasks are moved across columns as they progress through the development pipeline, providing a visual representation of the project's status.

-- **Integration with Issues**:
-  GitHub Issues are linked directly to the project board.
-This ensures that all tasks, including bugs and new features, are tracked in one place.

 - **Milestones**:
   Milestones are used to group related tasks and track progress toward significant project goals.
 Each milestone represents a feature release or a development phase.

-- **Collaboration**:
-  The board supports collaboration by allowing team members to comment on tasks, assign tasks to specific developers, and prioritize items using drag-and-drop functionality.

-### Example Workflow

-1. **Adding a Task**:
-   A new task, such as "Add user authentication feature," is created as a card in the `To Do` column with a detailed description, a label (e.g., `feature`), and an assignee.

-2. **Task in Progress**:
-   When a developer starts working on the feature, they move the card to the `In Progress` column.

-4. **Completion**:
-   After successful review and testing, the card is moved to the `Done` column, indicating that the task is complete.

    ## Database Schema